jobrachem/hpc/README.md

 python scripts/download_all.py
 ```

-4. After download, gather the data by running the R code in `scripts/gather_out.R`
-   in an interactive R session.
+4. After download, gather the data by running the R code in `scripts/gather_out_greedy.R` (one .csv per output type; fewer files) or `scripts/gather_out_lazy.R` (one .csv per job and output type; more files) in an interactive R session.
+Whether you need to run the greedy or the lazy script depends on the data format expected by the analysis scripts.

 5. Now the data is in a state that serves as the starting point for the R scripts in `analysis/`.